sassoftware/event-provenance-registry/docs/tutorials/workshops/cdevents/README.md

 { "data": "01HFW5HXQR28951NR8NH3WJBN6" }
 ```

-Next we will POST and event to the event receiver.
+Next we will POST an event to the event receiver.
 The event payload will be in
 the form of an artifact published event.

 Create an event: